Alycia Debnam-Carey: 2014–2022: The 100 and Fear the Walking Dead

 Debnam-Carey received critical acclaim for her portrayal of Lexa on The 100.
 Considered a breakout star of Fear the Walking Dead as well, she also received critical praise for her work in the series, with Erik Kain of Forbes writing, "Debnam-Carey is a fantastic actor.
-She was great in The 100 but she's even better in Fear", crediting her performance in the third season episode "This Land is Your Land" for "elevating the show".
+She was great in The 100 but she's even better in Fear", crediting her performance in the third-season episode "This Land is Your Land" for "elevating the show".
 Vanity Fair's Laura Bradley said Debnam-Carey "delivered one of her best performances yet" in the season four episode "Close Your Eyes", and David Zapanta of Den of Geek deemed it "arguably a career-defining performance".

 Debnam-Carey appeared in the lead role of Laura in the German thriller Friend Request, released in Germany on 7 January 2016.
 In October 2017, she was cast in the crime drama A Violent Separation (2019) as Frances Campbell, younger sister of the victim.
 In 2017 and 2018, she was nominated for the Saturn Awards for Best Performance by a Younger Actor in a Television Series for her work in Fear the Walking Dead.
 In 2020, she made an appearance in the series finale of The 100, portraying a being known as a judge who assumed Lexa's form to communicate.

 In July 2021, it was announced that Debnam-Carey would make her directorial debut in 2022 for a season seven episode of Fear the Walking Dead.
 She directed the eleventh episode of the season, "Ofelia".
 Debnam-Carey said she had always been interested in directing ever since she took a film class in school, where she made a short film.
 In May 2022, she announced that the seventh season episode "Amina" was her final on the series.

-2022–present: Upcoming projects
+2023–present: Saint X, The Lost Flowers of Alice Hart and Apple Cider Vinegar

+Debnam-Carey starred as Emily in the eight-part Hulu miniseries Saint X (2023), a psychological drama told through multiple timelines and perspectives, based on Alexis Schaitkin's novel of the same name.

-Debnam-Carey will portray Alice Hart in The Lost Flowers of Alice Hart, co-starring with Sigourney Weaver in the seven-episode Amazon original series based on Holly Ringland's best-selling novel.
-She will also star as Emily in the eight-part Hulu series Saint X, a psychological drama told through multiple timelines and perspectives, based on Alexis Schaitkin's novel of the same name.
-Debnam-Carey is reported to appear in the independent sci-thriller film It's What's Inside, co-produced by former Fear the Walking Dead co-star Colman Domingo and written and directed by Greg Jardin.
+She also portrayed Alice Hart in The Lost Flowers of Alice Hart, co-starring with Sigourney Weaver in the seven-episode Amazon original series based on Holly Ringland's best-selling novel.
+The series was nominated for 12 AACTA Awards, including a Best Supporting Actress nomination for Debnam Carey.
+On November 7, 2023, Dior announced Debnam-Carey as their first ever Australian ambassador.

+In 2024, Debnam-Carey appeared in the independent sci-thriller film It's What's Inside, written and directed by Greg Jardin.
+She co-starred in the 2025 limited drama series Apple Cider Vinegar, created by Samantha Strauss for Netflix, based on the real-life story of health and wellness scammers.

+She will star in the 2027 film Godzilla x Kong: Supernova.